-Our main interest is in the relationship between x and Y. In regression through the origin, this relationship is captured by the slope of the line, $\beta$ .
+Our main interest is in the relationship between x and Y. In regression through the origin, this relationship is captured by the slope of the line, β .
 Example:

-- x represents some level of experience: e.g. x = 1 for children in their first year of school, x = 2 for 2nd-years, etc. - Y represents some sort of achievement: e.g. Y could be a reading score or numeracy score. - The slope of the line, $\beta$ , tells us about the improvement in children's scores from one year to the next. - The school needs to prove that $\beta$ is sufficiently high, and not 0 or negative!
+- \bullet x represents some level of experience: e.g. - Y represents some sort of achievement: e.g. - The slope of the line, β , tells us about - The school needs to prove that β is sufficiently high, and not 0 or negative!

-Statistical model for Y

-So far we have only specified the relationship between x and the mean of Y: $\mathbb{E}(Y_i) = \beta x_i$ .

-In order to estimate the slope $\beta$ , we need to specify the whole distribution of Y. Example 1: Let $Y_i \sim Poisson(\beta x_i)$ .
-Then $\mathbb{E}(Y_i) = \beta x_i$ for each i = 1, ..., n.
+Statistical model for Y So far we have only specified the relationship between x and the mean of Y: In order to estimate the slope β , we need to specify Example 1:

-This model could be suitable if $Y_i$ measures a count of some item that depends upon $x_i$ and has no upper limit.
-In the school example, $Y_i$ could be a number of achievements or credits accumulated over the years.
+This model could be suitable if Y_i measures a count of some item that depends upon x_i and has no upper limit.
+In the school example, Y_i could be a number of achievements or credits accumulated over the years.

-As another example, a university student could create a model in which $x_i$ is the percentage course credit awarded for an assignment, and $Y_i$ is the time in hours spent on the assignment.
+As another example, a university student could create a model in which x_i is the percentage course credit awarded for an assignment, and Y_i is the time in hours spent on the assignment.
 We would expect more time to be spent on assignments with higher credit, but there will be randomness (scatter) about the straight-line relationship.
 A student might use this model to look for outliers, to decide whether a particular assignment takes an unreasonably long time for the amount of credit awarded!

-Properties of $Y_i \sim \text{Poisson}(\beta x_i)$ :
+Properties of $Y_i \sim \text{Poisson}(\beta x_i)$: